 How Multi-Hop Routing Works in Parcel Tracker?

-Parcel Tracker supports two primary methods of multi-hop parcel movement:
+Parcel Tracker uses two primary methods to manage multi-hop parcel movement:

 1. Pick-Up and Drop-Off

-Scan and pick up the parcel, transferring custody to themselves.
+Scan and pick up a parcel, transferring custody to their own account.

-Drop it off at the next location, recording a timestamp, the responsible user, and an optional image as proof of delivery.
+Drop the parcel at the next location, which logs a timestamp, the responsible user, and an optional photo for proof of delivery.

-Each handover is securely logged, creating a verifiable audit trail.
+Securely log every handover to build a verifiable audit trail.

 2. Expected Parcels